Deep Focus Module

 - Excellent image quality - the module produces high quality images without artefacts

-- Automation - the process of creating the images with extreme depth of field can be automated by the use of an optional module for motorized focus control or a motorized microscope
+- Automation - the process of creating the images with extreme depth of field can be automated using optional module for z-axis motorization or a motorized stand or a microscope

 - Easy to use and user friendly graphical interface

 - Options to compose images opened in the QuickPHOTO program as well as images stored on a hard drive

 - Compatibility with QuickPHOTO CAMERA, QuickPHOTO MICRO and QuickPHOTO INDUSTRIAL programs in version 2.3 or higher

 Principle of Function:

 1. Acquisition of a Stack of Slices with Different Planes of Focus